Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and ensures comfort to your feet.

 - Nylon: it closely resembles wool but cannot resist water.
 Nylon can be cleaned best by using dry cleaning.

 - Wool: carpets made out of this fiber are costly.
-They can as well be dry cleaned to avoid damage.
+They can also be dry-cleaned to avoid damage.
 They are water-absorbent since wool is a natural fiber.

 - Olefin or Polyester: this is a synthetic form of fiber.
 Steam cleaning is a suitable method for it; this is because Olefin resists water and attracts oil.
 It is also stain-resistant, and this makes it the most economical.

-- Triexta: it is a more expensive option than Olefin that has the same properties as wool but with better durability.
+- Triexta: it is a more expensive option than Olefin, which has the same properties as wool but has better durability.

-- Blends: this is a mixture of different fibers (usually nylon and wool) that offers the softness of wool without having to pay the full price of it.
+- Blends: a mixture of different fibers (usually nylon and wool) that offer the softness of wool without paying the full price.

 Stain removal methods

-A variety of methods is applicable for removing stains, but the best approach largely depends on the type of stain and the available materials.
+Various methods are applicable for removing stains, but the best approach largely depends on the type of stain and the available materials.
 You can use the following processes to remove stains.

-Carpet cleaning professionals recommend vacuuming Berber carpet first before doing any stain removing tasks.
+Carpet cleaning professionals recommend vacuuming Berber carpet before removing any stain.
 It ensures that there are loose grains of dirt that can hinder the cleaning solution.